GoogleChromeLabs/native-url/README.md

 ## Using it with webpack

-When you use the `url` module in your project, webpack by default bundles [`node-url`](https://github.com/defunctzombie/node-url) for the client-side. you can alias webpack to use `native-url` instead.
+When you use the `url` module, webpack bundles [`node-url`](https://github.com/defunctzombie/node-url) for the browser.
+You can alias webpack to use `native-url` instead:

 By aliasing the `url` module to `native-url` in your build tool, you can save around 7.5kB.